smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 With the basic framework for the project established, let's walk through how to model our coffee service.
 The service should provide a few capabilities:

-* provide a menu of coffees
+* Provide a menu of coffees.
-* provide the ability to order a coffee
+* Provide the ability to order a coffee.
-* provide the ability to check the status of an order
+* Provide the ability to check the status of an order.

 ------------------
 Adding the service